Skip to Content

 Porosity Levels Behavior What It Means

-High Strands sink instantly Open cuticles, absorbs but loses moisture quickly
+High Strands sink instantly Open cuticles, absorbs moisture fast, loses it quicker.

-Normal Strands sink slowly Balanced moisture absorption and retention
+Normal Strands sink slowly Balanced absorption and retention.

-Low Strands float Tight cuticles, resistant to product absorption
+Low Strands float Tight cuticles, resists absorbing products.

 Choosing The Right Developer